Maybe you’ve heard the term social-emotional learning but you are not completely clear on what it is. The Committee for Children says:

 Collaborative for Academic, Social, and Emotional Learning (CASEL) digs into the research that explains ways SEL can support mental health, and advance equity.
 CASEL also highlights “statistically significant associations between social and emotional skills in kindergarten and key outcomes for young adults years later.”
 Specifically, early social and emotional skills development help to reduce societal costs related to public assistance, public housing, police involvement, and detention.

 The Collaboration for Early Childhood partners with staff members at early childhood, pediatric, and community sites, who are members of the Developmental Screening Project, to incorporate developmental screenings for young children in their work.
 One of the screening tools used is the Ages and Stages Questionnaire: Social-Emotional, Second Edition (ASQ:SE-2).
-This screening helps to celebrate the achievement of social-emotional learning milestones and identify social-emotional areas that may be in need of support.
+This screening gives a snapshot of the social and emotional development of young children and helps to identify social-emotional areas that may be in need of support.
+When young children are supported in their social and emotional development, they are better able to continue to learn age appropriate social and emotional skills.
 Participants in the Collaboration’s Developmental Screening Project monitor social-emotional development in the context of “whole child” development by also using the Ages and Stages Questionnaire, Third Edition (ASQ-3), which is a global developmental screening tool.

 You may not realize it, but you are already teaching your child social-emotional skills.
 You model it every day by managing your time, or by letting an elderly person take your seat on a crowded bus and waiting your turn to check out books at the library.
 You model social-emotional skills by saying how you feel, and exploring how characters in the stories you read with your child feel and why.